CALCRIM No. 1850. Petty Theft With Prior Conviction (Pen. Code, § 666)

 whether the People have proved the additional allegation that the

-defendant has been convicted of a theft offense before and served a
+defendant has been convicted of a theft offense before and served a term

-been determined that the defendant is the person named in exhibits
+determined that the defendant is the person named in exhibits

 <insert numbers or descriptions of exhibits>.
-You must
+You must decide

-convicted of the alleged crime[s].
+of the alleged crime[s].